Back then, getting your Upwork profile approved wasn’t this complicated. But again, the number of freelancers wasn’t the same back then.

 However, if you want to start working at home as a freelancer and use a platform like Upwork, you should not label yourself as an entry-level contractor.

-Doing so will give off a vibe that you are new to this and probably, you’re not even sure what you’re doing.
+Doing so will give off a vibe that you’re new to this and probably, you’re not even sure what you’re doing.

 Here’s an unpopular opinion:

-If you’re not sure yet what you’ll be doing, or if you haven’t taken the time to learn a new skill and gain experience on it, then you might need to think whether you’re ready for this or not.
+If you’re not sure yet what you’ll be doing, or if you haven’t taken the time to learn a new skill and gain experience in it, then you might need to think about whether you’re ready for this or not.

 Freelancing is not for the unprepared.

-But if you have at least put in some groundwork and gain some experience, then you’re at least on an intermediate level.
+But if you have at least put in some groundwork and gained some experience, then you’re at least on an intermediate level.

 If not, hold off your application and gain some experience first.